metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 :term:`job log directory`.

-The :term:`job log directory` lives in a directory structure under the :term:`cycle point`, :term:`task` name and the :term:`job submission number`:
+The :term:`job log directory` lives in a directory structure under the :term:`cycle point`, :term:`task` name and :term:`job submission number`:

 .. code-block:: sub

    ~/cylc-run/<suite-name>/log/job/<cycle-point>/<task-name>/<job-submission-num>/

-The :term:`job submission number` starts at 1 and increments each time a task is re-run.
+The :term:`job submission number` starts at 1 and increments by 1 each time a task is re-run.

 .. tip::